Direct electrical modulation of surface response in a single plasmonic nanoresonator: Surface-response functions

-If we assume a simple harmonic oscillator as a model for a resonance of plasmonic nanoresonator (see Fig.~1D), the associated Lorentzian $L(\omega;A,\omega_\mathrm{r},\gamma_\mathrm{r})$ can be described by an amplitude $A$ and a complex eigenfrequency $\Tilde{\omega}_\mathrm{r}=\omega_\mathrm{r}-i\gamma_\mathrm{r}/2$\,\cite{lalanne2018light}.
-The real part corresponds to the resonance frequency, while the imaginary part describes damping of the system via radiation and Ohmic losses.
-Surface effects, described by the Feibelman $d$-parameters, lead to a change of the plasmonic nanoresonator's complex eigenfrequency $\Delta \Tilde{\omega}_\mathrm{r}$, which is directly related to the surface polarization via the integral\,\cite{yang2015simple,yang2019general}
+If we assume a simple harmonic oscillator as a model for a plasmonic nanoresonator (see Fig.~\ref{fig:fig1}d), the associated Lorentzian $L(\omega;\omega_\mathrm{r},\gamma_\mathrm{r})$ can be described by a complex eigenfrequency $\Tilde{\omega}_\mathrm{r}=\omega_\mathrm{r}-i\gamma_\mathrm{r}/2$ \cite{lalanne2018light}.
+The real part corresponds to the resonance frequency, while the imaginary part describes the attenuation of the system.
+It contains radiation as well as Ohmic losses.
+Surface effects described by the Feibelman $d$-parameters lead to a change of the plasmonic nanoresonator's complex eigenfrequency $\Delta \Tilde{\omega}_\mathrm{r}$, which is directly related to the surface polarization via the integral\,\cite{yang2015simple}